Take action for refugees

 Freeze of US foreign aid disrupts refugee lives

 The suspension of all foreign aid ordered by the US Government on 24 January 2025 has disrupted life-saving support to refugees and other forcibly displaced people living in vulnerable situations almost overnight.
-The funding freeze required work to stop immediately, affecting JRS’s operations in nine countries across the world.
+The funding freeze required an immediate work stop, affecting JRS’s operations in nine countries across the world.

 “I had just mobilised to meet new arrivals at the Doro reception centre to conduct Psychological First Aid and psychoeducation sessions when I received the instruction to halt our activities,” said Elizabeth Nyapito.
 She serves as a Mental Health and Psychosocial Support Officer with JRS in Maban, South Sudan.
 “Those waiting for our support were left stranded, filled with questions, as they knew that JRS had always been their reliable lifeline within the camp.”